brentp/smoove/README.md

 # limitations

-Until item 3 above is done, this is limited to cohorts of ~ 1 dozen or so.
-Once item 1 is done, this will go up to 30-40.
+Until item 3 above is done, this is limited to cohorts of ~ 20-30 or so.

 # see also